alinex/node-validator/README.md

 Package structure
 -------------------------------------------------
-The validator is implemented as `index` which has the public available methods, `helper` which is used for all data exchange and calls and the real check implementations.
+The validator is implemented as `index` which has the public available methods, `helper` which is used for all data exchange and calls the real check implementations.